DeepLink-org/DLOP-Bench/README.md

 You can select a specific version of the framework according to the version of CUDA/cuDNN.
 For more details please refer to their official websites.

-Some samples is dependent on OpenCV2.
+Some samples are dependent on OpenCV2.

 ```bash
 pip install opencv-python